Eschatologue/CM_wiki/docs/equipment/armour/armour-table.md

 ### Stealth

-If the Armour table shows "Disadvantage" in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.
+If the Armour table shows "Disadvantage" in the Stealth column, the wearer has :d20-disadv: **Disadvantage** on Dexterity (Stealth) checks.

 ## Armour Types